 Implementation has to be done immediately and needs to be finished before a certificate can be issued.
-Evidence of implementation shall be provided to the certification body within a maximum of four (4) weeks after the receipt of the provisional action plan for completion.
+Evidences of implementation shall be provided to the certification body within a maximum of four (4) weeks after the receipt of the provisional assessment report and the provisional action plan for completion.